just-buildsystem/justbuild/INSTALL.md

   script is written in such a way that the source is not modified.
 - The scratch directory (defaulting to python's `tempfile.mkdtemp()`).
   The script assumes it can use that directory entirely on its own with no other processes interfering.
-The bootstraped binary has path `out/bin/just` relative to that direcotry.
+The bootstrapped binary has path `out/bin/just` relative to that directory.
-- A directory where (some of) the archives of the dependecies are downloaded ahead of time (defaulting to `.distfiles` in the user's home directory).
+- A directory where (some of) the archives of the dependencies are downloaded ahead of time (defaulting to `.distfiles` in the user's home directory).
 Whenever an archive is needed, it is first checked if a file with the basename of the URL exists in